+We began mailing the Proxy Notice, and first made available the Proxy Statement and the accompanying form of the proxy to our stockholders, on or about April 9, 2020.
 When proxies are properly executed and received, the shares represented thereby will be voted at the Annual Meeting in accordance with the directions noted thereon.
-If no direction is indicated, the shares will be voted: FOR each of the nine nominees named in this Proxy Statement for election to the Board of Directors under Proposal 1; FOR approval of the compensation of the Company's Named Executive Officers (as defined in Compensation Discussion and Analysis) under Proposal 2; and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 28, 2019 under Proposal 3.
+If no direction is indicated, the shares will be voted: FOR each of the seven nominees named in this Proxy Statement for election to the Board under Proposal 1; FOR approval of the compensation of the Company's Named Executive Officers (as defined in Compensation Discussion and Analysis) under Proposal 2; and FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending January 2, 2021 under Proposal 3.